DilsherB/OS-conference/README.md

 ## 🤝 Contributing <a name="contributing"></a>

+> Special thanks to the disign contributor <b>"Cindy Shin"</b>.

-Contributions, issues, and feature requests are welcome!
+> Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://dilsherb.github.io/OS-conference/).
+> Feel free to check the [issues page](https://dilsherb.github.io/OS-conference/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>